 Collins also offers a few of the most significant findings gleaned from the study.
 Of particular note are the many indications that factors such as CEO compensation, technology, mergers and acquisitions, and change management initiatives played relatively minor roles in fostering the Good to Great process.
 Instead, Collins found that successes in three main areas, which he terms disciplined people, disciplined thought, and disciplined action, were likely the most significant factors in determining a company’s ability to achieve greatness.

 Discipline is such an important concept within our business.
-We have something like 90 people within the business, of which 64 are office-based and the rest are distributed workforce.
+We have around 90 people within the business, of which 64 are office-based and the rest are distributed workforce.
 We find that great smart creatives are the most hard to employ because they are most in demand and therefore have more choices than any of the others in the business.
-To get around this problem we’ve built out a strong recruitment team to find people who are naturally disciplined in thought and action.
+To get around this problem, we’ve built out a strong recruitment team to find people who are naturally disciplined in thought and action.

 Chapter 2: Level 5 Leadership

 In this chapter, Collins begins the process of identifying and further explicating the unique factors and variables that differentiate good and great companies.
 One of the most significant differences, he asserts, is the quality and nature of leadership in the firm.
 Collins goes on to identify “Level 5 leadership” as a common characteristic of the great companies assessed in the study.
 This type of leadership forms the top level of a 5-level hierarchy that ranges from merely competent supervision to strategic executive decision-making.